dfinke/PSNotebookRunner/README.md

 One notebook, multiple experiments.

+You need the `PowerShellNotebook` module installed for this to work. `Install-Module -Name PowerShellNotebook`

+## Overview

 Parameterize the _basic.ipynb_ notebook with `$index`.
 It creates a new notebook with the `$index` in the name and reads a `csv` file based on the `$index`.

 _basic.ipynb_